Media, lawyers, civil society resolve to resist curbs on freedom of speech

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Media and lawyers organisations, civil society, political parties and other stakeholders Wednesday resolved to resist attempts to curb the freedom of speech and expression in the country.
+ISLAMABAD: Media and lawyers' organisations, civil society, political parties and other stakeholders Wednesday resolved to resist attempts to curb freedom of speech and expression in the country.

+According to a press release, the conference jointly organised by Pakistan Federal Union of Journalists (PFUJ), APNS, CPNE, PBC, Human Rights Commission of Pakistan (HRCP), Pakistan Bar Council (PBC), Supreme Court Bar Association, Islamabad High Court Bar Association, Asma Jahangir Legal aid Society (AGHS), IRADA, SAFMA, Parliamentarians Commission for Human Rights, Media Matters for Democracy and other stakeholders of civil society,

 Speakers representing various walks of life also called to review prevention of electronic crime act 2016 (PECA) which provides an umbrella for provision of illegal, unconstitutional and harmful rules that usurp the fundamental rights of the people of Pakistan, including freedom of speech and expression guaranteed in article 19th of the 1973 Constitution of Pakistan.